UNSW-CEEM/NEMOSIS/README.md

 If the option fformat='parquet' is provided then no feather files will be created, and a parquet file will be used instead.
 While feather might have faster read/write, parquet has excellent compression characteristics and good compatability with packages for handling large on-memory/cluster datasets (e.g. Dask).
 This helps with local storage (especially for Causer Pays data) and file size for version control.
-This may be useful if your using NEMOSIS to build the data cache but then processing the cache using other packages.
+This may be useful if you're using NEMOSIS to build the data cache but then processing the cache using other packages.

 ```